The Refinery Next Door: My Babies Made Me a Climate Activist

 And cancer was personal.

 Twelve years earlier, my mum was diagnosed with stage four breast cancer.
-She had defied the odds and was still there to support me, with her joy and sunshine, in my pregnancy.
-She loved 11 precious years with my son Archie, and eight with Lachie, before the cancer came back.
+She defied the odds and was still there to love her grandsons, with her joy and sunshine, until they were 11 and eight.
+Then the cancer returned and took her life.

 And when dad was a young child, his older brother, Dougal, died at just 13 years old.
 He had leukaemia.